dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc14/Joins_Explained.md

 ![psql window showing database is created and connected to](advsql1.png)

-Step 3: Create the tables to store skills and training programs:
+<span class="step-number">3</span> Create the tables to store skills and training programs:

 ```pgsql
 CREATE TABLE Skills (